ucsd-cse125-sp22/cse125-sp22-group5/README.md

 float acceleration = engine->input->getScrollWheelAcceleration();
 ```
 Currently, these are all the interactions that have been implemented.
-#### Rendering
+### Rendering
 Now, you probably want to render something on the screen.
-First, you need to create an empth node and add it to the engine:
+First, you need to create an empty node and add it to the engine:
 ```
 Node* node = new Node();
 engine->addChild(node);
 ```
-**Make sure to attach the node to the engine using the engine's addChild method.**Note that currently, I haven't developed the scene graph yet, so all the node will be added directly to an array of the engine.
+**Make sure to attach the node to the engine using the engine's addChild method.**
+Note that currently, I haven't developed the scene graph yet, so all the nodes will be added directly to an array of the engine.
 After you add the node, you can adjust its position, rotation, and scale:
 ```
 node->position = vec3(5.0f, 1.0f, 5.0f);
 node->eulerAngles = vec3(0.0f, -90.0f, 0.0f);